 A bird feeder is simple, inexpensive, and joyful.
 It's created with a rope and a can of food.
-There are different designs; the most common ones are made of wood or plastic.
+There are different designs; the most common are wood or plastic.
 Sisal rope is plentiful, easy to longer, and creates a beautiful design.
-The birds will appreciate your work and you can relax on the beach, beer in hand, watching them enjoy your work.
-Sisal rope bird feeder is one of the most creative ideas.
+The birds will appreciate your work, and you can relax on the beach, beer in hand, watching them enjoy your work.
+A sisal rope bird feeder is one of the most creative ideas.
 You can make it by yourself.

-All you need to do is to cut a soup can in half and cover the can with a rope, after that hang it up.
-There will be a metal stick attached to the feeder for the bird to land on.
+All you need to do is to cut a soup can in half and cover the can with a rope; after that hang it up.
+A metal stick will be attached to the feeder for the bird to land on.
 It is really easy to build!
 Save money and have fun building a feeder for the birds in your backyard.
-All you need is some rope, scissors, and a can to make this handy can feeder.
+You only need some rope, scissors, and a can to make this handy can feeder.
 It is simple to hang anywhere and is functional as well as decorative!

 Homemade Bird Feeder From Vintage Teacups

 If you love birds, this bird feeder is perfect for you!
 All you need are some vintage teacups, wires, and other stuff.
 Make a big set of this feeder and decorate it at a wedding, then it will attract singing birds to the event!
 Make a wedding gift or housewarming gift.
 You can use the handmade bird feeder for parties, outside picnics, on the porch, or at a wedding!
 It will attract birds to your party and brighten up your day.
 The birds will be attracted to your feeder due to its bright colors and easily accessible food source.
 This bird feeder is so easy to make and will work perfectly on those beautiful spring days.
 Just fill the vintage teacups with seed and place a slice of apple or orange on top.
 Your birds will be lining up for their delicious treat!